ArttuHer/azure-de-projects/simple-de-project/README.md

 In Azure portal, go to App registrations and select new registration.
 After registration, copy client and tenant IDs.
 Then, new client secret need to be created.

 ## Solution overview
+In this chapter, the selected services will be compared to similar products that Azure offers.
+### Azure Data Lake Storage Gen2 vs Azure Blob Storage

+#### Purpose and usage

+Blob Storage
+- Generated for storing large amounts of unstructured data, like audio and text files
+- Can be described as a general purpose object storage

+ADLS Gen2
+- ADLS Gen2 is designed for analytics and data processing
+- Easy integration with other analytics tools, like Azure Synapse Analytics and Azure Databricks

+#### Namespace structure

+Blob Storage
+- Blob storage uses a flat namespace, instead of hierarchical namespace
+- Each blob is referenced by a unique URL

+ADLS Gen2
+- ADLS Gen2 uses hierarchical namespace (HNS), which creates a structure for handling data
+- HNS is similar than a folder structure in a traditional file system

+#### Access control

+Blob Storage
+- Access through storage account
+- Access control is usually less granular than in ADLS Gen2, due to flat namespace
+- Permissions at the container and account level

+ADLS Gen2
+- Access through storage account
+- Permission can be given at a folder level
+- Suitable for cases, where there is a large data team that need an access to different parts of the dataset

+#### Integration with Analytical Tools

+Blob Storage
+- Lack specific optimisation for analytics workloads
+- Less efficient when using distributed processing tools, without additional layers

+ADLS Gen2
+- Native integration with analytics tools
+- Good performance with batch processing, streaming data and complex data transformations

+#### When to Choose Each?

+Use Azure Blob Storage when you need:
+- A simple and scalable storage for general purpose use (e.g., backups and file storage)
+- No requirements on complex analytics or file operations

+Use Azure Data Lake Storage Gen2 when you need:
+- Complex analytics and have large data sets in hand
+- Integration with big data tools like Apache Spark
+- A more granular access control and a hierarchical namespace for better data management